Approach to the Patient With a Sleep or Wakefulness Disorder

 Hypnagogic and hypnopompic phenomena are vivid auditory or visual illusions or hallucinations that occur when just falling asleep (hypnagogic) or, less often, immediately after awakening (hypnopompic).

-Periodic limb movement disorder (see Periodic Limb Movement Disorder and Restless Legs Syndrome) is characterized by repetitive (usually every 20 to 40 sec) twitching or kicking of the lower extremities during sleep.
+Periodic limb movement disorder (see Periodic Limb Movement Disorder (PLMD) and Restless Legs Syndrome (RLS)) is characterized by repetitive (usually every 20 to 40 sec) twitching or kicking of the lower extremities during sleep.
 Patients usually complain of interrupted nocturnal sleep or EDS.
 They are typically unaware of the movements and brief arousals that follow, and they have no abnormal sensations in the extremities.

 History of present illness should include duration and age at onset of symptoms and any events (eg, a life or work change, new drug, new medical disorder) that coincided with onset.
 Symptoms during sleeping and waking hours should be noted.